 A popular myth is that the sculptures here were made by a local mason ‘Kallu Kumar’ to please Lord Shiva and his consort Parvati.
 The mason swore that he could make one crore sculptures of the lord in a single night.
 But by the sunrise, he was one short.
 Hence the significance of the name ‘Unakoti’.

-Another story has it that Shiva was going to Mt.
-Kailash along with one crore gods and goddesses.
+Another story is that Shiva was going to Mt.
+Kailash with one crore gods and goddesses.
 They stopped here for an overnight stay and lord Shiva warned all the gods to wake up and start before dawn.
 However tired from the journey, the gods failed to wake up in time, Lord Shiva in his rage, cursed the gods and they turned into stone sculptures.

 Tripura is one of the most inaccessible states in India, with Bangladesh on its 3 sides, the air is the easiest way to reach anywhere in Tripura.
 Although Kailasahar near Unakoti (20 minutes, 10 km) has its airport, most commercial flights come to Agartala the state capital.